titovaliant/SpotifyWebAPI/README.md

 If you wish to run the code locally run the following.

 ```
-On Terminal use this command:
+On Terminal use this command (inside the SpotifyWebAPI-main folder):
 npm install
 cd src
 npm start
 visit http://localhost:3000